M5RogueOps/M5StickS3-RogueDuck/README.md

 * `REM` (Comments)
 * `REPEAT`

-TO-DO: getting as close as we can to a full duckyscript 3.0 as possible.
 ---
+## TO-DO LIST
+* get as close as we can to a full duckyscript 3.0 as possible.

 ## 🛡️ Credits & Disclaimer